-The Center for Child and Family Well-being promotes the positive development and well-being of children and families by building multi-disciplinary research programs, translating research findings for application, and sharing knowledge through education, professional training and outreach to the community.
-Our work is guided by two key principles:
+The Center for Child and Family Well-being promotes the development and well-being of children and families by engendering, translating, applying and sharing knowledge.
+The core activities of the center include research, education, dissemination, and outreach to the community.

 We take a “whole child” perspective on children’s well-being, recognizing the inter-dependence of children’s social, emotional, cognitive and physical development, as they are shaped by parents, family, teachers, schools, sports coaches, and neighborhoods, as well as broader socioeconomic, political, social and cultural forces.
 The interactions among these factors can influence whether children become vulnerable, developing adjustment problems in the response to their experiences, or resilient, emerging well-adjusted, socially and emotionally competent.

-To accomplish this, the center aims to engender multi-disciplinary research programs that produce knowledge about the development and promotion of children’s social, emotional and cognitive well-being.
+To accomplish this, the center aims to engender multi-disciplinary research programs that produce knowledge about the development and promotion of children’s social, emotional and cognitive well-being, with a focus on the role of parents and families in supporting child well-being, particularly in families experiencing disadvantage and adversity.
 This research serves as the foundation on which we build dissemination and outreach activities of the center.
 We intend to be a resource for education, intervention, outreach and advocacy to infuse the broader community with a multi-disciplinary understanding of children’s development and to inform policies and programs in Washington and beyond.